cecilia-lin/CSE151A_Pokemon_Classification/README.md

 *Figure 3: Examples of Pokémon images after applying Z-score and Min-Max normalization.*
 <br />

 Additionally, a function was created for data augmentation.
-Functions from the PIL used to implement flip/rotation/shifting changes were condensed into a single function to be used on certain images for training or testing.
+Functions from the PIL used to implement flip/rotation/shifting changes were condensed into a single function to be used on certain images for oversampling.

 ![Augmented Images](images/augmented_images.png)
 *Figure 4: Examples of Pokémon images after applying data augmentation, including rotations, flips, and shifts.*
 <br />

 Finally, methods to manipulate the dataset for use with our models were implemented.
 Random sampling from both winged and non-winged Pokémon was decided to be used as the method to resolve the imbalances between the two classes of Pokémon.
-The dataset was also split into training/validation/testing sets with a 80/10/10 split, respectively.
+The dataset was also split into training/validation/testing sets with a 10% test split and a 80/20 training/validation split.
 We wanted to serialize our two classes, "winged" and "non-winged", so we gave each class a numerical classification, with 0 being "non-winged" and 1 being "winged".
 All of the data preprocessing and augmentation described above was then applied on the dataset for the appropriate models.

 ### Models